 Please note: Past performance is not a reliable indicator of future performance.

 It’s also essential to diversify within an asset class, and before Property Partner, this wasn’t possible for most people.
 Now that you’re free to diversify, here are the five ways you should consider diversification within property:

 Residential property is already fairly low risk.
 An investment in property is backed by a real asset: bricks, mortar and land.
 Still, the more properties you spread your wealth across, the more your risk is reduced, and your income stream becomes more predictable.
 For example, if you buy a house in South London and the roof has a major leak, as the sole owner, you are fully exposed to the cost.
 If only a small fraction of your funds are invested in that property, it minimises your exposure to unexpected costs.
-As professional property investors, Property Partner also make allowances for problems like this, which is why we have never underpaid a dividend to date.
+As professional property investors, Property Partner also make allowances for problems like this.

 Our Director of Property says:

 “I’d recommend diversifying into a minimum of 10 properties for residential.
 If some of your property is geared, perhaps 20, as you’ve amplified your risk.
 The beauty of Property Partner is that we allow everyone to achieve that level of diversification, and without any of the hassle of managing all those properties.”